Fabreeko/Rook/Instructions/readme.md

 ![IMG_0970](https://github.com/FHOGPHIL/Rook_Fabreeko/assets/69829255/16272b4e-b2f0-4010-b70d-91ee5ad0601a)

 We will be taking the mount on and off a couple times.
-It attches using 3 M3x6 BHCS.
+It attaches using 3 M3x6 BHCS.
 The first step will use the full length of the supplied belt.
 With the teeth facing front, insert one end of the belt through the back of the mounting plate throught the top, right side yellow hole of the blue part in the picture.
 Fold the belt back over itself so about 25mm overlaps, teeth to teeth.
 Use a wire tie to temporarily secure it.
 (Note: my CAD skills and time did not allow me to show the belt loop or teeth so follow the words, not just the picture)
 ![IMG_0969](https://github.com/FHOGPHIL/Rook_Fabreeko/assets/69829255/47f429df-d14d-4f19-bb7a-6af6817d3ee5)